REUL-Lab/eula-aat/README.md

 * `python -c 'import nltk; nltk.download("punkt")'`

 Next, you must install python-boilerpipe.
 Be sure to do this in your home directory, not the project directory.
-* `cd ~`
+* `cd /tmp`
 * `git clone https://github.com/misja/python-boilerpipe.git`
 * `cd python-boilerpipe`
 * `pip install -r requirements.txt`
 * `python setup.py install`

 Once the installation is done, you may delete the python-boilerpipe directory - it is no longer needed.
-* `rm -rf ~/python-boilerpipe`
+* `rm -rf /tmp/python-boilerpipe`

 ### Pt 2 (Front-end)
 * `cd app`
 * `npm install`
+    - Note that by default, node.js will attempt to allocate 4GB of memory.
+If you machine has less memory, use the command `node --max-old-space-size=XXX /usr/bin/npm install` where `XXX` is memory in MB.

 ### Pt 3 (nginx and uwsgi)

 Finally, run the nginx and uwsgi config script by typing `./configure.sh` while in the project directory.
+This will append two lines to your .bashrc file to set the `analyze_max_threads` and `google_api_key` environment variables.

-Note: Choosing the "test" option will just proxy requests from nginx onto your flask or ember debug systems.
+Note: Choosing the "test" option will just proxy requests from nginx onto your flask and ember debug systems.
 They must still be running for the request to serve properly.
 Choosing deploy will cause nginx to serve the requests itself.

+If you wish to run the project immediately, run `source ~/.bashrc` to export the new environment variables set in the configuration script.

 ## Running for Debug